-Composers know that the outline of a melodic line can be reproduced at a higher or lower pitch to help bring out all the life and beauty that's inherent within it.
+Composers know that the outline of a melodic line can be reproduced at a higher or lower pitch to induce excitement or prolong and help bring out all the life and beauty that's inherent within the notes that precede or follow it.

 This is called a sequence.

-Not every piece of music has sequences written into it, but many do; and they lend interest to any passage that has them.
+Not every piece of music has sequences written into it, but many do, and they lend interest and additional life and movement to any passage that has them.

-Any of the larger musical forms require the repetition of material in different keys, and sequences play a large role in that.
+Any of the larger musical forms require the repetition of material in different keys, and sequences often play a major role in that.

-This is yet another time-honored compositional tool that can be applied to virtually any style of music, but it comes in particularly handy in working the episodes of fugues.
+This is yet another time-honored compositional tool that can be applied to virtually any style of music, but it comes in particularly handy in shaping longer subjects and working bridge passages and episodes in fugues.

-The d minor Fugue from Op.
-10, for example, is loaded with those; they're not only written into the episodes (modulating passages between entries) but also into the exposition.
+This author's d minor Op.
+10 Fugue, for example, is ripe with sequences, starting with the subject, which is long; they're not only written into the episodes (modulating passages between entries) but also into the links connecting the 3rd and 4th entries in the exposition.

 There are also sequences in the development sections of the Op.
-5 and Op.
-25 Preludes which will repay careful study.
+5, Op.
+25, and Op.
+28 Preludes which will repay careful study.

 Sequences like this when judiciously used can stir interest in a development, create a fugue episode out of virtually nothing, infuse a longer fugue subject with melodic motion, or lend a special charm to a modulation, injecting it with a sense of energy and life.